nemerem-x/illustrator-script/README.md

 ```
 # install VScode

-# Install extensions
+# Install vscode extensions
 $ Adobe Script Runner.
+$ ExtendSript Debugger.
 $ ExtendScript.
-(This second extension will ensure syntax highlighting and that you don't get unnecessary errors when running a .jsx file.)
+(This third extension will ensure syntax highlighting and that you don't get unnecessary errors when running a .jsx file.)

 ```